Istres: Sports

 The city has numerous sports facilities and exactly 102 clubs.
 Each year, a race is organized around the Étang de l'Olivier.
 Many runners participate.
 The town's main football club is FC Istres.

 Facilities

 Istres is the home of the Istres-Le Tubé Air Base (BA 125).
 This air base was one of three utilized by NASA as a contingency landing site for the Space Shuttle in the case of a Transoceanic Abort Landing.
 Istres shared this responsibility with Zaragoza, Spain and Moron, Spain.

 Climate

 Istres has a Mediterranean climate characterised by mild, humid winters and hot, dry summers.
-January and February are the coldest months, averaging temperatures of around 7 °C. July and August are the hottest months.
-The mean summer temperature is around 24 °C (75 °F) with an average maximum temperature around 32 °C. The amount of precipitation is around 566 mm (22 inches) per year.
+January and February are the coldest months, averaging temperatures of around 7 C. July and August are the hottest months.
+The mean summer temperature is around 24 C with an average maximum temperature of around 32 C. The amount of precipitation is around 566 mm (22 inches) per year.
 The mistral, a cold and often violent wind, blows through the city mostly in winter and spring.